 Check Your Vital Signs

 Whether you are the CEO, senior manager or a board member, it is important for you to know the organization’s vital signs.
 Using a dashboard of key indicators can be helpful in staying attuned to the organization’s health on a regular basis.
 Have board and staff take a survey to gauge their satisfaction with operations and strategy.
+Check in with your donors or clients with a satisfaction survey.
 These indicators should include the major revenue and cost drivers for the organization and should answer questions, including: Are we hitting major fundraising milestones?
 Are we following industry guidelines for cash reserves?
 Are we serving an appropriate number of clients?
-If you know what is typical for your organization, you will be more alert when anomalies arise and can respond quickly.
+Are we being good stewards of our donors?
+If you have goals set for your organization, you will be more alert when anomalies arise and can respond quickly.

 Diagnose Chronic Pain

 As you can see in the detailed nonprofit lifecycle graphic, the prominent theme of the decline and crisis phases is pain.
 When your organization is in one of these phases, even in one category, you and your staff will feel stress through burnout, the continual loss of employees, inability to enroll clients in services and/or a lack of funders.
 While healthy organizations also experience this type of pain, the differences between the two are the duration and intensity of that pain.
 Here are two simple diagnostic tools to help you determine the severity of your organization’s challenges: 1) Compare the organization’s current strategic plan with the plan from five years ago to check for progress, and 2) Benchmark your organization against similar agencies to better understand your unique value proposition.
 The purpose of these tests is to calibrate your pains to what is acceptable in the industry and current environment.